-a.
 Groundwater Management Program Elements

 - 1. Working relationships with local, state and federal regulatory agencies; - 2.
-Harmonizing the purposes of the GMD Act with state administration of water rights and groundwater quality; - 3.
+Harmonizing the purposes of the GMD ActGMD3 Management Program with state administration of water rights and groundwater quality; - 3.
 Facilitating planned surface water and groundwater conjunctive use operations; - 4.
 Monitoring of groundwater levels and storage inventory; - 5.
-Mitigating conditions of overdraft; - 6.
+Mitigating conditions of overdraft; by encouraging conservation and exploring opportunities for additional sources of supply; - 6.
 Administering a well construction, abandonment and well plugging program; - 7.
 Development of groundwater replenishment sources; - 8.
 Demonstrating leadership in the construction and operation of groundwater contamination cleanup, recharge, storage, conservation, water recycling, and extraction projects; - 9.
-Identifying and partnering to manage wellhead protection and recharge areas;

-- 10. Regulating the migration of contaminated groundwater; - 11.
+Identifying and partnering to manage wellhead protection and recharge areas; - 10.
+Regulating Minimizing the migration of contaminated groundwater; - 11.
 Controlling saline water intrusion into fresh groundwater supplies; and, - 12.
 Reviewing water and land use plans and coordinating with water and land use planning agencies to harmonize planning with the management program and assess activities which create a reasonable risk to members and the management program.